2013 Volvo XC70 Performance

 Handling and Braking

-Most test drivers say that the 2013 Volvo XC70 handles better than most compact SUVs, but not as well as most station wagons.
+Most test drivers say that the 2013 Volvo XC70 handles better than the majority of compact SUVs, but not as well as most station wagons.
 They report that the XC70 has more body roll than they would like and that the steering feels dead.
 A few also mention that the XC70's all-terrain tires can make for a rough ride.

 - "The 2013 Volvo XC70 has a refined, sophisticated ride befitting its premium status.
 However, light-effort steering, noticeable body roll and an elevated center of gravity leave us yearning for the tighter, nimbler ride associated with older, more traditional Volvo wagons." -- Edmunds